namehash/ens-normalize-python/README.md

     print(e.general_info)
     # Contains a disallowed invisible character

-    # starting index of the disallowed substring in the input string (counting in Unicode code points)
+    # starting index of the disallowed substring in the input string
+    # (counting in Unicode code points)
     print(e.index)
     # 2

-    # Other useful fields:
-    # - e.disallowed_sequence_info: str
-    #   A message about the disallowed sequence.
+    # information about the disallowed substring
-    #
-    # - e.disallowed: str
+    print(e.disallowed_sequence_info)
+    # 'This invisible character is disallowed'

-    #   A substring containing the disallowed sequence,
+    # the disallowed substring
-    #   '\200D' (zero width joiner) in this case.
+    # (use repr() to "see" the invisible character)
+    print(repr(e.disallowed))
-    #
+    # '\u200d'

+    # a suggestion for fixing the error
+    print(repr(e.suggested))
-    # - e.suggested: str
+    # ''
+    # empty string means that the disallowed substring has to be removed

     # You may be able to fix this error by replacing e.disallowed
     # with e.suggested in the input string.
-    #   In this case this field is '' (empty string).
-    #   It means that the disallowed sequence has to be removed.
     # Other errors might be found even after applying this suggestion.
 ```

 You can force the normalization of invalid names: